ualisars/xayah/docs/source/modules/test_case.rst

 Severity
 -------------------------

-TestSuite(severity: str or SeverityLevel) adds severity level to the test case
+TestCase(severity: str or SeverityLevel) adds severity level to the test case

 .. code-block::